• Skip to primary navigation

 Here’s the easy method.

 Reserve 1/4 cup of the drippings from your roast and pour 2 tablespoons of drippings into each of two 8 inch round baking pans.
-(If you don’t have enough drippings, you may add oil).
-If you’re making individual Yorkshires in a muffin tin, add 1 teaspoon of drippings to each muffin hole.
+If you’re making individual Yorkshires in muffin tins, add 1 teaspoon of drippings to each muffin hole.

-Bake in your 425 ℉ oven about 20 minutes for the muffin pan or about 25 minutes for the round baking pans.
+Bake in your 425 ℉ oven about 20 minutes for the muffin pans or about 25 minutes for the round baking pans.

 gluten free Yorkshire pudding